 You’re going to use their engagement to benefit yourself.

-Whatever you do has to add value.
+Whatever you do must add value

-Don’t say stuff like: Yeah, I agree.
-Hell yeah.
-Great stuff.
-Etc. Everyone can do that.
-You’re not everyone.
-You want to grow your account.
-You want to show others that you know your stuff.
+Don’t say stuff like: “Yeah, I agree,” “Hell yeah,” “Great stuff” etc. Everyone can do that!
+You’re not just everyone.
+You want to grow your account – you want to show others that you know your stuff.

 Look at what I did here:

 I commented on his tweet in under 2 minutes after he shared it.
-Within one hour after my tweet I already landed 2 retweets and 18 likes.
+Within one hour after my tweet, I already landed 2 retweets and 18 likes.

-After one day I had 6 retweets and 50+ likes.
+After one day, I had 6 retweets and 50+ likes.

 Follow about 10 – 50 big accounts.
-I don’t know what your schedule is and how full your calendar is but you can spend a lot of time on Twitter.
-Just make sure most of your time on Twitter is spent commenting on big accounts.
+I don’t know what your schedule is, but you can spend a lot of time on Twitter.
+Just make sure that most of your time on Twitter is spent commenting on big accounts!

 Your engagement rate will drop.
 SPAM/bot accounts can be easily identified.
 You’re making yourself vulnerable to a ban.
-Don’t do it.
+Don’t do it!